brightway-lca/bw_timex/docs/content/getting_started/adding_temporal_information.md

 style foreground fill:none, stroke:none;
 style biosphere fill:none, stroke:none;
 ```

-:::{dropdown} Here's the code to set this up with brightway - nothing new here, though
+:::{dropdown} <span style="font-weight: normal; font-style: italic;">Here's the code to set this up with brightway - but this is not essential here</style>
+:icon: codescan

 ```python
 import bw2data as bd